dcminter/hntags.com/README.md

-Next up is to figure out exactly how I'm going to serve these pages and set that up - I want to use CloudFront but not sure exactly how I'm going to manage the atomic switching of the content if I push it to S3 instead of a real filesystem.
-Perhaps I'll just run a micro instance with nginx on it or something?
+Next up is to figure out exactly how I'm going to serve these pages and set that up - I want to use CloudFront but not sure exactly how I'm going to manage the atomic switching of the content if I push it to S3 instead of a real filesystem. ~~Perhaps I'll just run a micro instance with nginx on it or something?~~ Nah, leaning towards S3  so I don't burn too much spare time on this.
+It'll be less good, but good enough for a toy.
+I have some AWS CLI based upload stuff working fairly manually (including an in-console step where I invalidate the distribution after upload) but I want to move all that into the python side.
+Probably I should restructure things into not-just-one-giant-file first.
+Who knows, there might even be tests some day...